Greygarth Hall

 Greygarth Hall is a catered inter-university hall of residence for men, situated in Victoria Park, south Manchester, England.
-It is one of the halls on the "Rusholme campus" within 3 minutes walk of the famous Curry Mile.
-Greygarth Hall was founded in 1961, and in 2010-11 was extensively refurbished.
+It is one of the halls on the "Rusholme campus" close to the famous Curry Mile.
+Greygarth Hall was founded in 1961, and in 2010–2011 was extensively refurbished.
 The hall is a grade II listed building and was a University of Manchester Licensed Hall from 1965 until the university abolished the 'licensed' state in the early 2000s.

-Greygarth is a voluntary organization run by residents of Greygarth Hall University Residence, which is promoted by the Greygarth Association, a registered charity working for the advancement of education in the light of Christian principles.
-Among the various activities that take place at Greygarth, those of a spiritual nature are entrusted to Opus Dei, a personal Prelature of the Catholic Church.
+Greygarth is a voluntary organisation run by residents of Greygarth Hall University Residence, which is promoted by the Greygarth Association, a registered charity working for the advancement of education in the light of Christian principles.
+Among the various activities that take place at Greygarth, those of a spiritual nature are entrusted to Opus Dei, a personal prelature of the Catholic Church.

 Overview

 Greygarth Hall is a corporate undertaking of Opus Dei, a personal prelature of the Catholic Church.
-It is, however, open to students of all faiths and backgrounds.
-Greygarth has a large range of facilities; it has its own library, computer and laptop rooms, newspaper reading room, a large garden including a 5-a-side football pitch and a TV lounge.
-In Autumn 2011, Greygarth Hall reopened after a year of extensive refurbishment.
+It is, however, open to male students of all faiths and backgrounds.
+Greygarth has a large range of facilities; its own library, computer and laptop rooms, newspaper reading room, a large garden including a 5-a-side football pitch and a TV lounge.
+In autumn 2011, Greygarth Hall reopened after a year of extensive refurbishment.

 Spiritual activities

-Daily Mass is celebrated in an Oratory.
+Daily Mass is celebrated in an oratory.

-Other spiritual activities are organised such as seminars on Christian faith, retreats, and praying of the Rosary.
+Other spiritual activities are organised such as seminars on Christian faith, retreats, and praying of the rosary.